vipink1203/log-aggregation-tool-comparison/executive-summary.md

    - **Hybrid Approach**: Vector for collection and routing with OpenObserve as the backend offers flexibility and performance.

 3. **For enterprises with existing Elastic investment**:
-   - **Cost Optimization**: Leverage Elasticsearch UltraWarm and Cold Storage tiers to reduce costs while maintaining compatibility.
+   - **Cost Optimization**: Leverage Elasticsearch UltraWarm/Cold Storage or Elastic.co's Frozen Tier to reduce costs while maintaining compatibility.

+4. **For enterprises requiring advanced analytics**:
+   - **Feature-Rich Option**: Elastic.co with tiered storage provides comprehensive capabilities with acceptable cost trade-offs when properly configured.

 ## Implementation Strategy